coopcycle/coopcycle-docs/vault/root.md

 <div class="alert alert-success" role="alert">
 This documentation is hosted on <a class="alert-link" href="https://pages.github.com/">GitHub Pages</a>.
-You can use the "Edit this page" button to be redirected to the GitHub online editor.<br>
+You can use the "Edit this page on GitHub" button at the bottom of any page to be redirected to the GitHub online editor.<br>
 For a guide on how to edit the docs see Edit docs.
 </div>